University Administrative Policies

 • Date incentive was provided to the participant.

-• Fair market value of the incentive.
+• Value (for cash) or fair market value (for non-cash) of the incentive.

 4. Tax Reporting